1. PCC Managed Options

 2. Programs Offered Through Dual Enrollment/Co-Admission With PSU

-To be eligible to study abroad through the PSU dual enrollment agreement, students must:
+To be eligibleto participate in an education abroad program through the PSU dual enrollment agreement, students must:

 - Have completed 24 transferrable credits and be in good academic standing at the time of application